Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Asymmetric transport and dynamical symmetries

 \section{Asymmetric transport and dynamical symmetries}

 In this section, we investigate the expansion dynamics and its dynamical symmetries of two-component anyons.
-It has been shown that the exchange statistics of single-component interacting anyons gives rise to asymmetric transport ~\cite{Alexey2018,Greiner2024}.
-On the other hand, the interplay between synthetic gauge flux and interaction leads to chirality in the two-boson dynamics~\cite{Tai2017,Giri2023}.
+It has been shown that the exchange statistics of single-component interacting anyons gives rise to asymmetric transport~\cite{Alexey2018,Greiner2024}.
+On the other hand, the synthetic gauge flux and interaction leads to chirality in the two-boson dynamics~\cite{Tai2017,Giri2023}.
 The two dynamical phenomena imply the breakdown of inversion and time-reversal symmetries, respectively.
-For two-component anyons in our system, we further study these two symmetries in the expansion dynamics under the interplay of the exchange statistics phase, the synthetic gauge flux, and the interaction.
+For two-component anyons in our system, we further explore the dynamical symmetries and the asymmetric and imbalance transports under the interplay of the exchange statistics phase, the synthetic gauge flux, and the Hubbard interaction.